 - tailored family events and social evenings for foster carers

-- a specific social support group for your birth children
+- a variety of support groups for your birth children

-- Emergency Social Work Services (ECWS) provides out of hours support and advice.
+- the Out of Hours Social Care Service which provides out of hours support and advice.

 Support groups meet to discuss and examine issues that arise whilst looking after children.
 They also provide an opportunity for you to develop your skills and knowledge.
 Liaison social workers and carers attend these groups, which occasionally feature guest speakers and short presentations.